 Showalter, professor emerita at Princeton and the author or editor of eighteen books, is best known for her history of British women novelists, A Literature of Their Own (1977), one of the founding works of what has come to be known as feminist literary criticism.
-Her new book, something of a companion volume for American writers, is the first comprehensive history of its kind.
-While there have been anthologies of…
+Her new book, something of a companion volume for American writers, is the first comprehensive history of…

 This article is available to online subscribers only.